Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors: Materials and Methods

-where $L$ is the separation of voltage leads and $A$ is the cross section area of the current path.
-In a simple metal, such as copper, the elastoresistivity coefficients are small, and the elastoresistance is dominated by the geometric factor (the latter two terms in equation S5).
+In both cases, the geometric terms $\Delta L/L$ and $\Delta A/A$ account for the change in the resistance of the crystal due solely to changes in physical dimensions and have no temperature dependence.
+In a simple metal, such as copper, the elastoresistivity coefficients are small, and the change of resistance is dominated by the geometric factor.
 However, in semiconductors or strongly correlated materials the elastoresistivity coefficients can be much larger than the geometric effect \cite{Sun_2010}.
-In the analysis described in the main text, the geometric factor is responsible for the small, temperature independent term $m_{66}^{0}$.
+In the analysis described in the main text, the geometric factor is partially responsible for the small, temperature independent term $m_{66}^{0}$.